jlangch/venice/doc/readme/ext-kira.md

 #### Custom conversion

-Any Venice functionality can be used to escape/convert/format output:
+Any Venice functions can be used to escape/convert/format output:

 ```clojure
 (do